-3. Tap any of the icons to indicate where you want to export the PDF.
+- 3. Tap Share 1. - 4.
+Tap the icon of the app or location where you want to share the PDF.

 Receiving Documents

 If you have an email account set up on your iPad®, you can receive documents that the teacher sends, work on those documents, and send them back to the teacher.